-This is why to provide customers with the ultimate peace of mind Perrydale Narrowboats use an independent surveyor to monitor their adherence to the RCD and to compile the final manual on their behalf.
+This is why to provide customers with the ultimate peace of mind Perrydale Narrowboats use an independent surveyor to monitor their adherence to the RCR and to compile the final manual on their behalf.

 The regulations are updated on a regular basis, which is another reason why we use an independent surveyor to ensure that we promptly keep up with these changes.